Rsw7vc-MU/Challenge-Markdown-Page-on-GitHub/index.md

 ### This is me!
 <img src="IMG_0390%20(2).jpg" alt="Picture of Myself" width="100" height="196">
-(With the formatting of this picture I had to resize it to be visually appealing and it is different formating with markdown than what we were leaerning in class, I hope that this is fine and acceptable for the submission)
+(With the formatting of this picture I had to resize it to be visually appealing and it is different formating with markdown than what we are learning in class, I hope that this is fine and acceptable for the submission)

 # Interests
 ## 1. Sports